 This report summarizes our series of reports on how to protect your portfolio from blow-ups.
-We detail all the red flags and hidden items buried deeply in SEC disclosures that we use to provide a more accurate measure of cash flow and valuation.
-There is no substitute for our unrivaled diligence.
+We detail all the red flags and hidden items buried in SEC disclosures that we fix to derive economic earnings.

 Reported earnings don’t tell the whole story of a company’s profits.
 They are based on accounting rules originally designed for debt investors, not equity investors, and are often manipulated by companies to manage earnings.
-As a former accountant and current member of FASB’s Investor Advisory Committee, I know first hand that accounting regulators are working to address these challenges - details here.
+As a former accountant and current member of FASB’s Investor Advisory Committee, I know first hand that accounting regulators recognize these challenges - details here.
 In the meantime, investors need to do their own diligence.

-Each of the following reports explain each adjustment we make along with how many times we make each adjustment across the 3,000+ companies we cover.
+Each of the following reports explains each adjustment we make across the 3,000+ companies we cover.

-A) Adjustments for NOPAT: to convert reported GAAP income to net operating profit after tax (NOPAT):
+A) Income Statement Adjustments to derive NOPAT: to convert reported GAAP income to net operating profit after tax (NOPAT):

 - Remove asset write-downs hidden in operating expenses

 - Remove non-operating expenses hidden in operating earnings.
 This includes foreign currency exchange losses hidden in operating earnings.

 - Remove non-operating income hidden in operating earnings